AmoghavarshaP/detection_and_tracking/README.md

 ## Run

+Please open the file in PyCharm.
+Fixing issues with terminal.

 - Download the repo from GitHub: https://github.com/namangupta98/detection_and_tracking
 - Open terminal in the same folder and type the following for Lena superimposition
 ````